Why a scalloped tongue takes time to heal

 Month 1: Digestion improves.
 Stools will begin to look more normal.
 Will be less sticky on the toilet bowel after you flush.

-Month 2-3: Tongue will be less swollen.
+Month 2-3: Tongue will be less swollen and the scallops will be less shallow.
 Phlegm in the back of your throat will diminish.
 Tongue will have slightly more vigor.

-Month 4–6: scalloped edges soften or disappear.
+Month 4–6: Scalloped edges are the last to disappear.
 For longstanding Spleen deficiency, 6 months is not unusual.

 The tongue reveals the state of the Earth element.
 Because the Spleen represents the Earth phase, restoring it is like rebuilding soil fertility, it happens gradually as nourishment accumulates.
 Be patient, self compassionate and loving with yourself.